- Designed For

 - How to construct a logical outline of a technical document

 - How to write with awareness of expository techniques such as definition, classification, and causal analysis

 - How to design an effective format and layout for a technical publication

-And as a bonus, you'll get expert feedback on your chosen writing project.
-So if you have, say a tech startup proposal, you can have it reviewed and critiqued before you submit to investors.
+As a bonus, you'll get expert feedback on your chosen writing project.
+So if you have a tech startup proposal, for example, you can have it reviewed and critiqued before you submit to investors.

 What You'll Learn

 - Use professional technical writing conventions of clean and clear design, style, and layout of written materials.